alexfornuto/romm-wiki/File-Structure.md

 Here is the recommended Folder/File structure in order to ensure your roms are properly identified.
 Failure to follow one of these formats **may** work, but is not guaranteed nor supported.

-*library* refers to RomM's internal container path, just replace it in your example with the directory containing your roms.
+*library* refers to RomM's internal container path.
+Replace it in your example with the directory containing your roms.

 #### Recommended Format